autopi-io/documentation/docs/cloud/device_management/dashboard/adding_a_new_widget_from_scratch.md

 ## Loggers - What Should be Logged

 Now that you have found out what should be logged, you need to setup the device to log it.
-This is done under the Loggers section (Devices > select device > Loggers).
+This is done under the Loggers section (Devices > Loggers).
 To create a new logger, just press the "Create" button and you will get this screen:

 ![Create logger](/img/cloud/device_management/dashboard/adding_a_new_widget_from_scratch/create_logger.jpeg)